christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 ### Assertion Placement

 You can use assertions in any C++ function.
-In particular, it doesn't have to be a method of the test fixture class.
+In particular, it doesn't have to be a target of the test fixture class.
 The one constraint is that assertions that generate a fatal failure (`FAIL*` and `ASSERT_*`) can only be used in void-returning functions.
 This is a consequence of Google's not using exceptions.
 By placing it in a non-void function you'll get a confusing compile